Iowa gun rights amendment: What a ‘yes’ or ‘no’ vote could change

 Iowa’s proposed amendment, however, would be even more protective of gun rights, according to Pettys and Kende.

-“Even Justice Scalia — who certainly was a supporter of gun rights — said there were permissible restrictions, but it’s not 100 percent clear that some of them would survive under explicit strict scrutiny in Iowa.”
+“Even Justice Scalia — who certainly was a supporter of gun rights — said there were permissible restrictions, but it’s not 100% clear that some of them would survive under explicit strict scrutiny in Iowa.”

 Pettys agreed.